lulia0228/Document_IE/README.md

 The main refrence : https://github.com/tkipf/gcn.

 # Details
-For quickly verify GCN's powerful ability of adjoining neighbours, I use lstm to express a span sentence currently and gcn to predict span label for box level prediction on sroie infomation extract task3.
+For quickly verify GCN's powerful ability of adjoining neighbours, I use lstm to express a span sentence currently and gcn to predict span label for box level prediction on SROIE infomation extract task3.

 Indeed, we can change the structure to predict entity directly like the traditional NER task.